-The car seat your child will be using fits properly in the vehicle used for transport.
+- The car safety seat your child will be using fits properly in the vehicle used for transport.

-The car seat being used is appropriate for the age and size of your child.
+- The car safety seat being used is appropriate for the age and size of your child.

-The person in charge of transporting your child knows how to install and use the car seat correctly.
+- The person in charge of transporting your child knows how to install and use the car safety seat correctly.

-School staff, teachers, and drivers should know what do to in an emergency, know how to properly use car seats and seat belts, and be aware of other safety requirements.
+- School staff, teachers, and drivers should know what to do in an emergency, know how to properly use car safety seats and seat belts, and be aware of other safety requirements.

 Should my child ride in a car seat on an airplane?

-The Federal Aviation Administration (FAA) and the American Academy of Pediatrics (AAP) recommend that children less than 40 pounds be securely fastened in certified child restraints when flying.
+- The Federal Aviation Administration (FAA) and the AAP recommend that children less than 40 pounds be securely fastened in certified child restraints when flying.
 This will help keep them safe during takeoff and landing or in case of turbulence.
 Most rear-facing, convertible, and forward-facing seats can be used on airplanes, but booster seats and travel vests cannot.

 Additional Information from HealthyChildren.org: